pelesh/ExaGO/viz/README.md

 Note: If you have created the JSON file externally then simply copy it over in the `viz/data` subdirectory and run the `geninputfile.py` script using the above command.

 ## Launch visualization
+The visualization expects a file name `case_data.json` in the `viz/data` subdirectory.
+Copy/Rename the file as `case_data.json` in that subdirectory to be used by the visualization tool.

 To launch the visualization, run
 ```
 npm start